ImShyMike/BTML/README.md

 # BTML

-HTML but with brackets :D
+HTML but with braces :D

  ---

-Ever felt like plain HTML is lacking some brackets?
+Ever felt like plain HTML is lacking some braces?
 Worry no more, BTML fixes that for you!

 Plain HTML (bad):